To Know Christ and Make Him Known

-We are a reformed church meeting at 307 Front Street, in Richmond, Maine.
+We are a Reformed Baptist church meeting in Richmond, Maine.

 Our Beliefs